Reduce Reuse Recycle For Kids: Necessity And Steps To Follow

 1. Let them reuse the gift-wrapping paper for packing gifts for others or craft projects.

-1. Show them creative and innovative ways to reserve empty packing containers, bottles, paper cups, and boxes and transform them into craftwork or science work.
+1. Engage children in waste material crafts for kids to teach them about the three Rs.
+You can show them creative and innovative ways to reserve empty packing containers, bottles, paper cups, and boxes and transform them into craftwork or science work.

 1. Encourage them to donate old toys and clothes to orphanages or shelter homes.